 Each member of the class—student and teacher alike—takes responsibility for the entire group’s learning.
 The teacher functions as expert when necessary, but also encourages student inquiry and skillfully facilitates purposeful conversations and structured problem solving.

-Upper School students pursue a challenging college-preparatory program with requirements in English, history, mathematics, science, world languages, computer science, the arts, and physical education.
-Core courses such as algebra, American history, and biology pave the way for advanced electives including Irish literature, advanced programming, and human genetics.
+Upper School students pursue a challenging college-preparatory program with requirements in English, history, mathematics, science, world language, computer science, the arts, and physical education.
+Core courses such as Algebra, American History, and Biology pave the way for advanced electives including Radical Texts, Digital Humanities, and Marine Biology.

-The curriculum and academic cycle also have flexibility to allow for collaborative work during the school day, access to teachers, and by 11th and 12th grade—multiple electives in several academic disciplines as well as the arts, independent studies, and time to focus on an intensive academic, professional, and/or creative pursuit before graduation.
+The curriculum and academic cycle also have flexibility to allow for collaborative work during the school day, access to teachers—and by 11th and 12th grade—multiple electives, independent studies, and a dedicated Bridge semester to focus on a personalized academic, professional, and/or creative project before graduation.